 Why is access to nature important?

-Watching the sunrise from atop a 14er, hiking through the fall leaves, rafting along white-capped rapids with friends, or relaxing in the cool grass of a local park.
+Watch the sunrise from atop a 14er, hike through the fall leaves, raft along white-capped rapids with friends, or relax in the cool grass of a local park.
 Across the West, getting outside to enjoy our abundant natural landscapes is often thought of as one of the greatest benefits of calling this region home.

 Experiencing our wild landscapes and flowing rivers is part of our culture.
 These places fuel a booming outdoor recreation economy throughout the West and are a valuable asset for communities looking to transition away from extractive industries.
 Access to nature shouldn’t be a luxury afforded to only the few, but a rightful privilege bestowed to us all.